pxp9/lazy_doc/README.md

 - Make AI docs for modules as well, `@module_doc`.
 - Inspect the `defimpl` and `defprotocol` nodes.
 - Customizable number of retries.
-- Custom paramters to pass the model (max_tokens, top_p, temperature).
+- Custom paramters to pass the model (max\_tokens, top\_p, temperature).
 - Run mix format after writing the files, just in case.
+- BUG if function has multiple clauses AI is called one time per each clause.
+  (it should document just first clause or even better take the code of the N clauses and insert the docs on top the first clause)
 - Make some tests.

 ## Installation